-Today I’m so excited to introduce to you a new-found friend at Wealthy Affiliate who works with special needs children for a long time and is so passionate about it.
+I found a new-found friend at Wealthy Affiliate who works with special needs children for a long time and is so passionate about it.
+She was very nice to accept my offer of this interview on how to help special needs children.

-Her name is Angela but the kids usually call her Mrs N ( N being the first letter of her last name, which the kids apparently have a hard time saying it.
+Her name is Angela but the kids usually call her Mrs N ( N being the first letter of her last name, which the kids apparently have a hard time saying.
 It’s kind of a tongue-twister, you know! )

 How did I find her ?